 Imuran is an immunomodulator, which is a drug that modulates the immune system.
 Imuran is also considered a disease-modifying antirheumatic drug (DMARD).
 Imuran is believed to work by blocking the synthesis of lymphocytes, decreasing their numbers, and preventing them from attacking the joints.

 How do I take it?

-Your doctor may order regular complete blood count (CBC) and liver function tests while you are taking Imuran in order to monitor your risk for serious side effects.
+Prescribing information states that Imuran is taken orally as a tablet once or twice daily.
+Your doctor may order regular complete blood count (CBC) and liver function tests while you are taking Imuran to monitor your risk for serious side effects.